What is an AI meeting summary and which tools do it best

 Zero setup for immediate AI meeting summaries

 Granola installs on macOS or Windows in under five minutes.
 You connect your Google or Microsoft calendar, and the app syncs your scheduled meetings automatically.
 One minute before a meeting with two or more attendees, a notification fires.
 You click it, and both your video call and transcription start simultaneously.
-That kind of sustained use reflects a product that removes friction rather than adding it: no bot to configure, no new interface to learn, just a notepad that transcribes and fits the workflow you already have.
+Setup stays out of the way: connect your calendar once, and Granola fits the workflow you already have.

 Scaling deal flow without an associate team